 |Median Salary (2013)*||$53,600 annually for guidance, educational, school and vocational counselors|

 The academic requirements for high school counselors differ from state to state.
 In some states, a college degree and some graduate courses are sufficient for certification.
 In most states, a high school counselor is required to have a master's degree.
 Some states mandate teacher's certification and teaching experience in addition to other requirements.
 Without national standards, prospective counselors must investigate the unique requirements of the state in which they plan to practice.

 All training typically spans a number of fields, including education, social work, psychology and communication.
 Counseling high school students requires a strong personality and the ability to handle common adolescent issues on a daily basis.
 High school counselors learn to relate with school teachers, administrators and parents; they must also understand the policies and hierarchal structure of the school system in which they are employed.

-Counselors in secondary education are primarily tasked with helping adolescents navigate the unique educational, social and behavioral obstacles related to attending high school.
+The first priority of the counselor is to ensure that students perform their best academically.
+Counselors in secondary education are tasked with helping adolescents navigate the unique educational, social and behavioral obstacles related to attending high school.
 This may include issues such as staying in school and avoiding substance abuse.
 They must also act as social workers, seeking to identify home-based problems that may negatively impact the academic and social development of students.